 Furthermore, in 1 Corinthians 14:26 and Colossians 3:16, Paul speaks of the believers coming together to teach and counsel each other, share psalms and hymns, and other gifts.
-Again, the language is inclusive of everyone in the church being involved in these activities.
+The language is inclusive of everyone in the church being involved in these activities.
 First Corinthians 11:4-5 makes it clear that women were praying and prophesying in the church.

 While Galatians 3:28 is not about spiritual gifts, it reminds us of the inclusive nature of the Christian faith and its encompassing of Jew and Gentile, slave and free, men and women.
 Entry into the church and the giving of spiritual gifts are both without discrimination, yet some people want to limit and restrict the role of women within the church.
 Bilezikian notes that according to such a premise “unbelievers are encouraged to make their commitment on the basis of non-discriminatory acceptance, only to discover that once they are within the church they are faced with discriminatory distinctions.”

 As the early church grew, women worked right along with the men.
 Jesus had paved the way with his counter-cultural treatment of women.
 Jewish women were generally prohibited from most religious education, yet when Mary took the position of a learner at the feet of Rabbi Jesus, he defended her right to learn.
 Women were among the first witnesses of the resurrection and were sent by the risen Lord to proclaim the good news to the men.
 In a patriarchal society where the testimony of women carried little weight, the irony and affirmation of this was huge.